 - Amazon Subscribe and Save.
 We use Amazon Subscribe & Save for superfoods, supplements, and some food items.
 We make sure we always have at least 5 items in the Subscribe & Save delivery.
 You get 5% off each item, then an additional 10% off if you have subscribe to at least 5 items.
 So basically, we get all our supplements at 15% off.
 So, Collagen Peptides costs $43 normally on Amazon, but we get it for $36.55.
 We always double check the prices with our local store to make sure we are saving money.
 Some examples of items we Subscribe & Save to and are cheaper than our local store with 15% are:

-- Automate everything you can.
+- Automate everything you can and stop playing with different brands.
 Seriously.
 I used to spend so much money wandering the health food store picking out random non-toxic mascara, or trying a new laundry product.
 It adds up!
 Find a great product, and just order it online, and STOP PLAYING.
 Playing around with new products adds up.
 For example, I spent hundreds and hundreds of dollars on crummy non-toxic make-up and skin care before I finally just bought Beautycounter products.
 Now I will NOT let myself just “pick up something to try” at the store.
 I get what I need from Beautycounter (at a discount because I’m a consultant!) and then I’m done!
 Also, we LOVE My Green Fills for non-toxic monthly laundry detergent refills.
 I’m done playing with other brands that have toxins sneaking in and don’t work.
 I just have the monthly delivery set up and don’t have to worry! *Sign up for my Beautycounter newsletter to learn how to save money on safer, cleaner make-up and skin care!